incentro-ecx/terraform-provider-commercelayer/README.md

 # Commercelayer Terraform Provider

 The Commercelayer terraform provider allows you to configure your [Commercelayer shops](https://commercelayer.io/) with infrastructure-as-code principles.
-See [the terraform registry](https://registry.terraform.io/providers/in/commercetools/latest/docs) for more information
+See [the terraform registry documentation](https://registry.terraform.io/providers/incentro-dc/commercelayer/latest/docs) for more information

 ## Currently supported resources